Building HydroChrono

 - CMake ≥ 3.18

-- Project Chrono (built from source; enable Parsers and Irrlicht modules)
+- Project Chrono (built from source; enable the Parsers module at minimum)

 Quick build with build.ps1 (recommended)